-Show girls proof that computer science careers are great options for women.
-There are countless women who have succeeded in math and science.
+Introducing young girls to successful women in computer science careers can help them imagine themselves in those same positions.
 100 Women Leaders in STEM takes a look at female tech leaders on a national level.
 They and many others at all levels have committed to mentoring the next generation.
 Ask those in your community to share their experiences, host a visit to their workplace, etc.

-Fifty-six percent of all AP test takers in 2011 were women, but only 19 percent of the AP Computer Science test takers were girls.
+Although fifty-six percent of all AP test takers in 2011 were women, only 19 percent of AP Computer Science test takers were women.
+A possible reason for this low number may be reluctance from some young women to enroll in classes where they are underrepresented.
 In the Generation STEM survey, nearly half of all girls said they would feel uncomfortable being the only girl in a group or class.
-Girls need to feel it’s okay to be one or one of just a few in a class of boys.
-Parents can reinforce their confidence and teachers must make then feel welcome in class.
+Parents can help by reinforcing their children’s confidence and teachers can make an extra effort to ensure all students feel welcome in class.

-Programs targeted at middle and high school girls can be particularly successful in re-igniting interest in math and science and bringing STEM-related careers to life.
+Programs targeted at middle and high school girls can be particularly successful in igniting interest in math and science and bringing STEM-related careers to life.
 These programs reach girls before they make their decisions about college, and help them think about what classes they should take while they’re still in high school.
-Girls who may be the only females with computing interests among their peers can form communities of like-minded learners through these programs.
+They can also help girls form communities of like-minded learners at their school or in their community.

 University of Maryland’s Bits and Bytes program, for example, works to bring high school students into the STEM fold.
 “We bring 20 to 30 girls to campus.
 They shadow students, sleep in dorms, eat in the dining hall, and discover what it’s like to study computing,” says Rheingans.
 “We stage design competitions, one engineering and one IT-oriented.
 The goal is for them to see women a little older than them succeeding and to get a better idea of what it means to study computing in college.”